NethServer/docs/administrator-manual/en/backup.rst

 Multiple backup
 ^^^^^^^^^^^^^^^

-The multiple backup reads the same configuration of the primary one.
-List of saved and excluded files can be customized using two special files (where name is the name of the multiple backup):
+The multiple backup reads the same configuration of the primary one, but the list of saved and excluded files can be customized using two special files, where ``name`` is the name of the multiple backup:

 - ``/etc/backup-data/<name>.include``
 - ``/etc/backup-data/<name>.exclude``

-Both file will override the list on included and excluded files from the primary backup.
+Both files will override the list on included and excluded data set from the primary backup.
+The accepted syntax is the same as the primary backup (see paragraph above).

+For example, given the a backup named ``mybackup1`` create the following files:

+- :file:`/etc/backup-data/mybackup1.include`
+- :file:`/etc/backup-data/mybackup1.exclude`

 .. warning:: Make sure not to leave empty lines inside edited files.